 In some of the cases, a transrectal or transvaginal examination might be included in the patient examination to exclude intrapelvic entrapment.

 Pudendal nerve entrapment is a potentially challenging condition to diagnose because there are no specific diagnostic tests.
 The clinician needs to realize that it is exceedingly mandatory to get a thorough history and perform a detailed physical examination to reach a diagnosis.
 Dr. Roger Robert published the Nantes criteria to diagnose PNE and appears in detail below.
 This criterion has validation by many European physicians who have ample experience treating similar conditions.

 The following tests can help in the diagnosis:

-There are no specific and consistent radiological findings in patients with PNE, and further research is necessary for this stream.
+There are no specific and consistent radiological findings in patients with PNE, and further research is necessary.

-If the patient fulfills Nantes criteria, he doesn’t need to undergo any radiological or other investigation to make the diagnosis.
-However, if the patient lacks any of the criteria, he should be thoroughly evaluated.
+If the patient fulfills Nantes criteria, no further investigation is needed to make the diagnosis.
+However, if the patient lacks any of the criteria, further evaluation should be pursued.
 MRI helps to rule out other causes of chronic pain in such cases.

 The treatment options are as below:

 Since there is no confirmatory diagnostic test, pudendal neuralgia is a diagnosis of exclusion.
 Other conditions merit consideration before making a final diagnosis.

 Pudendal neuralgia due to PNE affects the quality of life immensely.
 However, it doesn’t affect life expectancy.